solspace/craft-freeform/packages/plugin/src/Integrations/MailingLists/MailChimp/README.md

 * Zip
 * Tags
   * To map *Contact Tags*, in the **Tags** field mapping area in the form builder for the form, select a Freeform field that will contain Tag value(s).
 This could be a select dropdown, a checkbox group, radio field, hidden field, etc. When specifying multiples, separate by comma.
+    * By default, the Mailchimp integration will replace/overwrite any existing Contact Tags if it finds an existing contact for the email address in Mailchimp.
+If you'd like it to append/add to the existing Contact Tags instead, enable the **Append Mailchimp Contact Tags on update instead of overwriting?** setting below.
 * Interests/Groups
   * To map a *Contact Interest/Group*, in the **Group or Interest** field mapping area in the form builder for the form, select a Freeform field that will contain an Interest/Group name value(s).
 This could be a select dropdown, a checkbox group, radio field, hidden field, etc. This can only accept one value at this time, and it should be entered exactly as it is in Mailchimp, e.g. `My Group Name`.
 * GDPR consent / Marketing settings